GregA100k/oneatomdb/README.md

 of the database table.
 The keys of the inner map are the column names and the values are the data.

-In the old TV series [Adam-12](https://en.wikipedia.org/wiki/Adam-12) the radio calls always started out "One Adam-12.
-One Adam-12.
-See the ..." and the officers were off in pursuit.

 ## Usage

-The seethe function is used to get data out of the map
+The seethe macro is used to get data out of the map

 >(seethe mapdb toplevelkey)
 >(seethe mapdb toplevelkey wherethe columnname comparison columnvalue)